bringupmre/mtreader/README.md

 ### Are there any plans to move to direct USB access instead of relying on the USB-Serial drivers installed in the OS?

 Yes, there are some plans to create a PyUSB-based version and then a browser-based JS port (using WebUSB).
-This would unlock the access to the devices with non-standard BROM ports not seen by the USB-Serial drivers for some reason (including but not limited to MTK-based Nokia S30+ phones).
+This would unlock the access to the devices with non-standard BROM ports not seen by the USB-Serial drivers for some reason (including but not limited to most MTK-based Nokia S30+ phones).

 However, for this to happen, first all known issues (stated in the section below) need to be solved.
 Second, as this would drastically increase the codebase size, it might be wiser to do this porting as a part of a larger effort, for instance, when creating the universal utility for dumping and flashing after the research on the latter is complete.